-Applications for Life Together Fellowships OPEN oN NoVEMBER 21st.
+Applications for Life Together Fellowships OPEN IN NoVEMBER.

-Life Together hosts up to 30 fellows across Eastern Massachusetts.
-This includes a group of first year and second year fellows in the Boston area, a cohort of teaching fellows serving in Lawrence, through a partnership with Esperanza Academy, and a cohort of four additional fellows who live and work in Fall River and New Bedford, as part of the South Coast Mission Hub, a Life Together affiliate program.
+Life Together hosts up to 23 fellows across Eastern Massachusetts.
+This includes a group of first year and second year fellows in the Boston area and a cohort of teaching fellows serving in Lawrence, through a partnership with Esperanza Academy.

 During their year, all Life Together fellows work for social justice in schools, non-profits, and churches, spend one day per week developing leadership skills, spiritual depth, and relationships and live in intentional community.
-For more information on the structure of the program, click here.
 To meet the current fellows, click here.

-We will begin accepting applications on November 24!
+We will begin accepting applications in late November!
 If you found out about us through our Idealist posting, please follow the application instructions on the posting.
 If you found out about us through the Episcopal Service Corps, please apply through the Episcopal Service Corps common application.
 We look forward to hearing from you!

 For our first year fellows, Life Together provides: